 We learned from celebrity makeup artist Shannon Pezzetta and Kevyn Aucoin Beauty’s global director of artistry and education, Nick Lujan, that creating a more youthful look with makeup is actually really simple.
 Not surprisingly, heavy-handedly covering every single imperfection is the last thing we should do if looking younger (or at least not older) is our goal.

-We love a good beauty cheat code, so we asked our pros for their top makeup tips for those looking to put their youngest looking face forward.
+We love a good beauty cheat code, so we asked our pros for their top makeup tips for those looking to put their youngest-looking face forward.
 And as a friendly reminder, we don't believe, nor do we want you to believe, that younger equals better.
 Beauty comes in all shapes, sizes, colors, and ages.
 Full stop.
 A radiant and glowing mug is a move we can always get behind, and if our efforts leave us looking a little younger, then that's just a bonus!
 Read on for the artist-approved tips and the best products to execute them IRL.

-Cheat Code #7: Ditch heavy, matte foundation.
+Cheat Code #7: Ditch Heavy, Matte Foundation

-Both our experts agree that heavy, matte makeup is the thief of youth.
+Both our experts agree that heavy, matte makeup is the thief of youthful-looking skin.
 "The best products for keeping the face young are creams and liquids," Pezzetta tells us.
 "I like to stay away from heavy matte makeup [on my clients]."
 The artist works with a vast age range of celebrities, from Regina King and Nia Long to Alexa Demie and Marsai Martin.
 Judging by the glow Pezzetta imparts on each of them, independent of age, it's clear she knows a thing or two about creating beautifully ageless looks.
 In terms of anti-matte foundation, anyone (especially my fellow WWW beauty editor Erin Jahns) will tell you this lightweight, dewy option from Koh Gen Do is like a dream in a bottle.

-"To reduce the look of fine line and wrinkles, you want to plump skin and smooth texture.
+"To reduce the look of fine lines and wrinkles, you want to plump skin and smooth texture.
 Sticking to more hydrating and radiant foundation formulas will certainly help," Lujan adds.
-But he also points out that heavier, matte formulas don't have to be an absolute no-go.
+But he also points out that heavier matte formulas don't have to be an absolute no-go.
 "A full-coverage foundation with a liquid highlighter is my favorite combination.
 Daily, I use Kevyn Aucoin Beauty’s Foundation Balm with a pump of our iconic Glass Glow Face."

 "If you are looking for longevity and coverage, you can still use your full coverage, matte formulas, but by adding a bit of Glass Glow Face to the formula, you will certainly look much more youthful," Lujan explains.